-I’ve written about coffee for a while, but there has been a substantial change in the coffee options in the past year or so that it’s worth looking at as a whole.
+I’ve written about coffee for a while, but there has been a substantial change in the coffee options in the past few years, so it’s worth looking at as a whole.
 Especially since some of what I’ve written in the past is not true anymore.

-I drink all my coffee black and have been doing so since 2008, so keep that in mind when reading my recommendations.
-If you normally add cream or sugar to your coffee, you’re most likely used to drinking coffee that is roasted to hide bad favors rather than highlight the nuanced flavors of each specific coffee.
-Those who add sugar and/or milk tend to prefer dark roasts, as a light roasted coffee won’t be able to cut through the milk.
-This “strong coffee” flavor is generally just the flavor of an over roasted coffee bean.
-Lighter to medium roasted single origin coffee’s goal is usually to bring out certain desirable characteristics of each lot of coffee, and is typically listed on the bags as crazy taste descriptors such as root beer, jasmine tea, prosecco, or guava.
+I drink my coffee black and have been doing so since 2008, so keep that in mind when reading my recommendations.
+If you normally add cream or sugar to your coffee, you’re most likely used to drinking coffee that is roasted with the intention of hiding bad favors rather than being roasted with care to highlight the nuanced flavors of each specific coffee.
+Those who add sugar and/or milk tend to prefer dark roasts, as a light-to-medium roasted coffee won’t have the “strong coffee flavor” which is able to cut through the milk.
+This “strong coffee flavor” is generally just the flavor of an over roasted coffee bean, which is not representative of that specific coffee itself.
+Lighter to medium roasted single origin coffee’s goal is to bring out and highlight certain desirable characteristics of each specific lot of coffee, and is typically listed on the bags as crazy taste descriptors such as root beer, jasmine tea, prosecco, or guava.
 Try one sometime.

 Here are the places I’d recommend getting coffee that have a spot to sit and read a book or chat with a friend.